October 20, 2015

 93% of survey respondents have expanded their networks through working internationally; with 80% claiming their networks are beneficial to their job and the company they work for.

 90% of professionals working abroad would relocate again and 97% would recommend working abroad to others.

 Career prospects is cited as the top motivation for those who have worked or are currently working abroad.

 Professionals are staying abroad for longer with the number of respondents who had relocated for 6-10+ years up 7% on 2014 and those with experience of less than two years dropped 12%.

 67% of survey respondents would consider taking a contract overseas.
 However, only 29% of survey respondents are employed on a contract basis due to the associated risks of security and stability, both personally, and of host countries.

 Family as a barrier to relocating abroad has decreased to 30% in comparison to 62% from 2014's report, however, remains the main reason people return home.

 The millennial generation think of relocating 3-5 years into their career, understanding that international experience is faster to career progression.
 Even professionals aged 31-50 years old would consider moving from one overseas opportunity to another , and not returning to their home countries until retirement.

 37% of professionals found their job abroad via a recruitment consultancy or were headhunted.

-The report was compiled with the help from European business school (ESCP) and is based on interviews with 2,051 respondents, spanning across 99 countries.Posted almost 6 years ago
+The report was compiled with the help from European business school (ESCP) and is based on interviews with 2,051 respondents, spanning across 99 countries.Posted about 6 years ago